 Truck accidents can cause devastating injuries that affect you and your family for years into the future.
 While trucks are required by law to carry substantial insurance policies to pay for the damages they cause to accident victims, their insurance companies will not pay claims willingly.
 To receive the compensation you deserve, you will need to prove liability on the part of the trucking company or the driver.

-At the law firm of Robinson, Seiler, Anderson & Fife, LC., our Provo Attorneys represent truck accident victims throughout the Utah Valley.
+At the law firm of Seiler, Anderson, Fife & Marshall LC, our Provo accident attorneys represent truck accident victims throughout the Utah Valley.
 We offer a free initial consultation to discuss your personal injury case.

 Collecting and Preserving Evidence of Liability